 Richmond, Australia

-Last year I learned this hymn during my stay in Gurudev Siddha Peeth, where we recited it every afternoon in the Shiva Temple.
+Last year, I learned this hymn during my stay in Gurudev Siddha Peeth, where we recited it every afternoon in the Shiva Temple.

-After a year, I developed the sankalpa, the intention, to recite this hymn daily.
+After a year, I formed the sankalpa, the intention, to recite this hymn daily.
 The morning after I formed this intention, the hymn appeared on the Siddha Yoga path website!
 I felt so connected and full of joy as I inwardly thanked my Guru for leading me in this direction, for guiding me from within to choose this practice.

 New Delhi, India

 Yesterday I was at the dentist undergoing an unexpectedly long procedure.
-I started repeating the mantra mentally when, very soon, the words chidananda-rupah shivo’ham, shivo’ham from this beautiful hymn came to me and stayed with me for the entire procedure.
+I started repeating the mantra mentally when, very soon, the words chidananda-rupah shivo’ham shivo’ham from this beautiful hymn came to me and stayed with me for the entire procedure.
 I felt saturated with love and peace.
 I was aware of what was happening externally, yet with a new feeling of trust and surrender.

 Nairobi, Kenya